eduMFA/eduMFA/doc/policies/conditions.rst

 The ``Key`` specifies the request header key.
 It is case-sensitive.

-privacyIDEA uses the ``Comparator`` to check if the value of a header is equal or a substring of the required value.
+eduMFA uses the ``Comparator`` to check if the value of a header is equal or a substring of the required value.

-.. note:: privacyIDEA raises an error if ``Key`` refers to an unknown request header.
+.. note:: eduMFA raises an error if ``Key`` refers to an unknown request header.
    If the header in question is missing, the policy can not get completely evaluated.
    Be aware that requests, that do not contain the header ``Key`` will always fail!
    Thus, if you are using uncommon headers you should